muratk5n/thirdwave/en/README.md

 ---

-It's hard to do; the rare researcher can do it well.
+Only the rare researcher can both well.

 "@OdedRechavi